 Dogs are unable to join you in the hotel restaurant but can sit with you in the relaxing bar and lounge where you can enjoy dishes from the bar menu.
 Much to every dog’s delight, the Fish boasts its own agility course and doggy afternoon tea is also available for £19.50 per pooch.

-There are a number of quirky rooms spread out, including 5 Hilly Huts and 3 Treehouses (dog friendly) nestled into the woodland and 5 new Hideaway Huts.
+There are a number of quirky rooms spread out, including 5 Hilly Huts and 3 Treehouses nestled into the woodland and 5 new Hideaway Huts.
 Dogs are welcome in the Medium Rooms as well as one of the Treehouses, a Veranda Suite, Small Suite, and Bigger Suite.

 Prices start at £180 per night, click here to book.